· · ·

 • Using the back of a spoon, spread the chocolate around on top and cover the frosting.
 Work quickly, so frosting doesn't melt underneath.

-• Let the chocolate layer set for half an hour, and then score them for easy cutting later.
+• Let the chocolate layer set for half an hour, and then score it for easy cutting later.
 I scored mine 9 bars by 11 bars for 99 bars.

-• When brownies are completely set cut.
-I like to put mine in the fridge for another half hour for easier and tidier cutting.
+• When brownies are completely set, cut.
+I like to put mine in the fridge for another half hour to make cutting easier and tidier.

 • Serve or freeze for later.
 These freeze well.